-It can be easy to dismiss the early signs of memory impairment in older loved ones as part of the aging process.
-While aging can have effects on memory, such as forgetfulness, Alzheimer’s disease and dementia exhibit more distinguished signs.
+It can be easy to dismiss the early signs of memory impairment in an older family member as part of the natural aging process.
+While aging can affect memory, such as forgetfulness, Alzheimer’s disease and other forms of dementia exhibit more distinguished signs.
 Essential to the health of your older family members is your ability to differentiate between forgetfulness and something more severe.

 When is it More Than Forgetfulness?

-According to the Alzheimer’s Association, “there are 10 warning signs and symptoms.
+According to the Alzheimer’s Association, “there are ten warning signs and symptoms [of Alzheimer’s disease].
 If you notice any of them, don't ignore them.
 Schedule an appointment with your doctor.”
-The following are the 10 warning signs for you to be aware that an older loved one may be living with memory impairment.
+Below, we highlight these warning signs to help you recognize and be mindful of your loved one’s cognitive health.

 When simple planning for the day or how to prepare a meal becomes a struggle, it can be a red flag for memory impairment.
 Other issues that would fit in this category are solving simple math problems or forgetting how daily activities are performed.

 Losing track of time can happen to anyone of any age, but it can be concerning in certain situations.
-If your family member is forgetting the day, the date, or where they are it could be a sign of memory impairment.
+For example, if your family member often forgets the day, the date, or where they are, it could be a sign of memory impairment.

 Difficulty differentiating colors with no prior issues or misjudging spatial distances can relate to Alzheimer’s or other types of dementia.
 However, it can also be a sign of cataracts or different visions issues.
 In both cases, make an appointment with your loved one’s doctor.

-Everyone loses their keys sometimes and getting older may cause seniors to misplace things more frequently.
-If misplacing items becomes a daily reoccurrence, then losing items can signify a more severe issue.
+Everyone loses their keys sometimes, and getting older may cause individuals to misplace things more frequently.
+However, if misplacing items becomes a daily reoccurrence, it could signify a more severe issue.

 When it is more than your family member being grumpy, you will know.
 Extreme swings in mood or personality are early signs of cognitive impairment.
 When mood swings become apparent, it may mean that your older loved one is feeling confused or frightened.

-If your parent or family member has been showcasing one or more of these signs, do not just pass it off as merely age.
-These can all be signs of memory impairment and should be discussed with a licensed professional.
+If your parent or family member has showcased one or more of these signs, do not pass it off as “getting older.”
+These can all be signs of memory impairment and should be discussed with a healthcare professional.